Deploy an EVM contract

 Next steps

-After deploying a basic EVM smart contract, start using Warden precompiles to call Warden modules in your contract.
+After deploying a basic EVM smart contract, you can start using Warden precompiles to call Warden modules in your contract.
 This will allow you to access Warden-specific features such as managing Spaces and Keychains, creating Rules, getting data from oracles, and so on.
+See the following sections: